-I'm currently preparing for a move to Barcelona to work with a theatre company.
-If I have a performance at 10am, then I'll meet the rest of the team at 8.30am for a quick breakfast in a cafe before making our way in the van to the performance space.
+66his course is for you if you're interested in discovering how all sides of the industry works performance space.
 Upon arrival, we make contact with the stage manager and unload the van, ready to set up the show for that day.
 Sometimes we perform up to three different shows in a day, so it's always good to set up as much as we can for the other shows, so we get to have a little rest between performances.
 Once show preparation is ready, the audience arrives, and out we go onto the stage to give the performance of our lives every time!